PeppeL-G/bagawork/docs/src/routes/(default)/documentation/paper/+page.md

 ## Coordinate system
-The coordinate system that is used to position the figures to be drawn on the `Paper` component consists of two axes:
+The coordinate system that is used to position the figures to be drawn on the `Paper` component consists of two axes (see the next sub-chapter for a visualization of this):

 * The X-axe:
 	* Starts with `0` on the left side of the `Paper` component